A woman harvesting produce in a field holds up a carrot

-Our community health reports identify opportunities to help us meet the needs of our communities.
+Our Community Health Needs Assessment (CHNA) identifies opportunities to help us meet the needs of our community

 Community Health Needs Assessment (CHNA) and Community Health Implementation Plan (CHIP) Reports